sjdv1982/seamless/seamless-towards-02.md

 Low-level macros are simplified.
 They take at most one argument, a "mixed" cell.
 The argument *must* be a cell: taking constants is not supported.
-To construct a macro, provide the macro factory with a name, a code string and a dict with a few options (caching; one or zero arguments; code language).
+To construct a macro, provide the macro factory with a name, a code string and a dict with a few options (caching; one or zero arguments; macro code language).
 The macro decorator is a simple wrapper around the macro factory.
 However, the resulting macro becomes a direct child of the context (possibly anonymously) and can be only called as such.